Jillian DeCoursey: Invicta FC Atomweight Champion

 DeCoursey was booked to challenge the reigning Invicta Atomweight champion Jéssica Delboni at Invicta FC 49: Delboni vs. DeCoursey on September 28, 2022.
 DeCoursey won the fight by a first-round submission.

 DeCoursey was scheduled to defend the title against Rayanne dos Santos on May 3, 2023, at Invicta FC 53: DeCoursey vs. Dos Santos.
 She lost the title fight by unanimous decision.

+On January 22, 2026, DeCoursey announced her retirement from MMA competition.

 Professional grappling career

 DeCoursey was invited to compete in the flyweight division of the Combat Jiu-Jitsu world championship on December 20, 2020.
 She withdrew from the event.

-DeCoursey is scheduled to compete in a superfight at Rise Invitational 11 on April 1, 2023 against Chelsea Mapa.
+DeCoursey is scheduled to compete in a superfight at Rise Invitational 11 on April 1, 2023, against Chelsea Mapa.
 Neither woman was able to secure a submission and the match ended in a draw.